 The power of music to heal physicians

 The healing powers of music provide me with relief and calm any negative feelings, such as disappointment, that develop from dealing with difficult patient outcomes.
 I rely on musical experiences, either listening to it or creating it, to help me care for myself, my patients, their families, and my community.

 But with dreams lost, there is room for new dreams to grow.
 Just as in music, we can hear the beauty of harmony only yielded by shades of dissonance.
 Music has allowed me to move beyond grief and create a more symbolic message to my community and colleagues.

-A journal review published in The Journal of the American Medical Association (JAMA) in 2010 summarized various approaches identified in research studies and randomized controlled trials including reflective writing, meditation, and vicarious post-traumatic growth.2 I found that many of the proposed strategies involved creative sharing of emotion that could be experienced by others rather than done in a vacuum.
+A journal review published in The Journal of the American Medical Association (JAMA) in 2010 summarized various approaches identified in research studies and randomized controlled trials including reflective writing, meditation, and vicarious post-traumatic growth.
+I found that many of the proposed strategies involved creative sharing of emotion that could be experienced by others rather than done in a vacuum.

-Music provides me with personal satisfaction and has helped me manage stress and potential burnout, especially when I share it with the community in the form of lessons to children or free concerts to the public.
+Music provides me with personal satisfaction.
+It has also helped me manage stress and potential burnout.
+This is especially true when I share it with the community in the form of lessons to children or free concerts to the public.

 Music helps me as a physician

 We practice medicine in a culture that is heavily reliant on the biomedical model.
 This model can sometimes fall short of addressing the cultural and spiritual suffering that can occur at the end of life.
 I find it important to go beyond evidence-based research and understand the historical and cultural basis for the varied beliefs, values, and behaviors that occur when there is a threat of life or functional loss.